AstarNetwork/astar-docs/docs/dapp-staking/for-stakers/staking.md

 **Available to claim**: The unclaimed eras - It is recommended to claim friquently around once a week.

-**Re-Stake after claiming**: When turn this feature on, your rewards will automatically re-staked after you claim the unclaimed eras(so you would have to claim by yourself).
+**Re-Stake after claiming**: When turn this feature on, your rewards will automatically re-staked after you claim the unclaimed eras(so you are required to claim by yourself).
+More about [Re-Stake](compound-rewards)

 **Total Earned(all-time)**: This is total rewards you have received from staking.